waterbuffalo13/micromanage/README.md

 # Prelude

 https://i.stack.imgur.com/j7BwD.png
-When playing a game of chess with 100+ billion different outcomes how do you categorically state what are the best moves to take to win the game?
-And given the strategies that have emerged from AI from the mid-century would it be possible to apply this to the game of human decision making?
+When playing a game of chess with 100+ billion different outcomes how do you categorically state which moves are better than others?
+And given the strategies that have emerged from the frontiers of AI in the mid-century, would it be possible to apply them to the game of human decision making?
 Out of all the choices I have to spend my time that are possible for me to do right now, how do I know which ones will lead to the best outcome for me?

 This application consists of two parts, utilities (useful applets) and analytics.